piksail/nice-resume/README.md

 [Test recording generation with Playwright](https://playwright.dev/docs/codegen)

+### Add a font

+1. Add the name in the font union type in `/types`
+2. Add the name in the fonts array in `/globals`
+3. Add the import rule in `fonts.css`

 ### Add a theme

 1. Add the name in the theme union type in `/types`